juanferrer/session-reports/campaigns/_heroes_for_ghosts/sessions/session-68.md

 type: session
 number: 68
 date: 2022-05-21
 ---

+{% include nav.html %}

 This blonde guy, long fingers and completely white eyes just showed up and stopped the Tikka.
-I couldn’t hear much of what he said, but he took Elora and told us to meet her at the top of his “fun tower”.
+I couldn’t hear much of what he said, but he took Elora and told us to meet her at the top of his "fun tower".
 We will fight the Tikka afterwards.

 We stepped through the door and found ourselves in this small room with a metallic arm holding a blue gem.
 There were pictograms carved into the sides of the pillar.
 There were a few lamps that had a hand sign under them.
 After like 20 minutes of trying different things, we touched 4 hands and the door opened.
 Huh…